irwanafandi24/Datacamp_Projects/README.md

 [![Datacamp](images/datacamp.png)](https://www.datacamp.com/)

-#### This are my own repo for set of Datacamp Projects which already been done
+#### This is my own repo for set of Datacamp Projects which already been done

 #
 #### About Me: Suryo Tri Atmojo